jhumigas/b-on-rails/README.md

 The default storage directory is in /public/uploads/:model/:mountedas/:model.id.
 To change the directory, the store_dir method should be overridden in app/assets/uploader

-It is used for the picture uploading feature
+It is used for the picture uploading feature.

+Carrierwave uses [minimagick](https://github.com/minimagick/minimagick) to process some images i.e resizing large pictures.
+ImageMagick is required before!

 # Documentation